The Pros and Cons of an Online Line of Credit

-On the other hand, if you apply for an online line of credit, you don’t have to worry about getting to the bank during business hours.
-You can generally apply seven days a week, 24 hours a day, from the comfort of your own laptop, tablet, or smartphone.
+On the other hand, if you request for an online line of credit, you may not have to worry about getting to the bank during business hours.
+Some companies that offer online lines of credit allow you to apply seven days a week, 24 hours a day, from the comfort of your own laptop, tablet, or smartphone.

 Pro: Faster Turnaround Times

-It’s very difficult to say exactly how long it will take to secure a line of credit in-person, at a bank.
-It often depends on each individual bank – and sometimes even the individual branch – but the process can be slowed by many things, such as:
+It’s very difficult to say exactly how long it will take to be approved for a line of credit in person.
+It often depends on each financial institution — and sometimes even the individual branch — but the process can be slowed by many things, such as:

 - The branch’s hours of business